Aja people: History

+The modern Aja ethnic group comprises several communities that settled in the region: the Alu, the Azanu (or Za), and the Aja-Ewe.
+The Alu represent the earliest known inhabitants, present in the region during the first millennium.
+Their origins remain uncertain; Alu elders maintain that their ancestor Eyru descended from heaven carrying a hammer and anvil, symbolizing ironworking.
+Along with the Akpafu people at the confluence of the Black and White Volta rivers, they constitute what historians term the region's primitive settlement.
+The formation of the Aja ethnicity resulted from the convergence of three tribal groups: the Alu, the Azanu, and the Aja.
+The first two may have Guãŋ origins, while the Aja might have Yoruba origins.
+The Aja language may have developed as a dialectal derivative of a Guãŋ language before the Yoruba arrival, which could explain significant differences between Yoruba and Aja and also explain the minor amount of shared cognates they have.

 Due to severe land shortages in the densely populated Togolese-Beninois border region mentioned above, many Aja have migrated in recent years, seeking arable land for subsistence farming or work in urban centers.
 There are a significant number of Aja living throughout the coastal region of Benin and Togo, southern Nigeria and Gabon.
 The urban centers of Cotonou, Lome, Lagos and Libreville all have significant Aja migrant populations.

-The Aja kingdom of Alllada was conquered by Dahomey in 1724.
+The Aja kingdom of Allada was conquered by Dahomey in 1724.
 This resulted in thousands of Aja people, soldiers & civilians, being slaughtered by the invading Dahomean army.
 In the aftermath, Dahomey sold about 8000 Aja captives into slavery in the New World.
 Many of these slaves disembarked in Haiti, including the parents of the revolutionary leader Toussaint Louverture.

 The Aja, Fon, Ewe, and Ga-Adangbe accounted for most of the people carried to the Americas from the Bight of Benin, Togo and Ghana in the transatlantic slave trade prior to the late eighteenth century.
 After this period, Yoruba people became the more commonly exported captives from the region.

 Etymology

-Yoruba language: Ata ado mi - Now the village will grow and prosper.

-Adja Tado was originally known as Azame.
-In ancient times, there was a debilitating smallpox outbreak in Adja Tado, resulting in a massive loss of life.

-A Yoruba traditional priest purified the town and stemmed the spread of the epidemic.

-He assured the survivors in his native Yoruba with those words, and with the passage of time, Azame came to be known as Atado.
+The name "Aja" itself may derive from the Yoruba term "alejɔ" (stranger/guest) or "oba aledjo" (foreign patriarch).
+According to Porto-Novo tradition, among the Yoruba who settled at Tado was a man possessing magical powers who saved the city from a smallpox epidemic.
+This earned him the esteem of Aholõhu, chief of the Azanu tribe, who granted him his daughter in marriage.
+Aholõhu subsequently disinherited his sons in favor of his daughter and her Yoruba husband, Ijɛbu Adimola.
+After undergoing rituals to purify the foreign blood in his veins, he was made king—in Yoruba, "Oba Aledjo"—and the name evolved into "Aja."